 If using hardwood, it is important to soak the wood in water for about an hour before using—wet wood will last for hours while fresh wood can burn away in 20 minutes.
-If you are using wood chips, after soaking them, place in an aluminum foil pouch and puncture with several holes; this will make them smoke for several hours.
+If you are using wood chips, after soaking them, place them in an aluminum foil pouch and puncture with several holes.
+This will make them smoke for several hours.

 Choosing Cuts of Meat

 There are two reasons to keep the temperature low: One is to give the smoke enough time to sink into the meat, and the other is to naturally tenderize the meat.
-Slow cooking gives the natural connective fibers in meat time to break down, become tender, and change into basic sugars.
-Collagen, the tough connective tissues in meat (think gristle), break down into several types of sugar when cooked slowly.
-This gives the meat a sweet flavor.
+Slow cooking gives the natural connective fibers in meat time to break down, become tender, and change into gelatin.

 Sustaining the Smoke

 Another basic rule of smoking is to place the meat in the smoker so that it is surrounded by smoke.
 You want a good, thick stream of smoke around the meat at all times to give the meat the kind of exposure needed to enhance the flavor.
 The smoke needs to be moving to prevent the smoke from turning the meat bitter because of a build-up of creosote.

 Maintaining the Moisture

 In addition to making sure your smoker is smoking, you also need to make sure it is steaming.
 Keeping the water pan full—provided in most smokers—is a crucial part of the smoking process.
 If you have a large smoker, you will probably need to refill the water pan a few times while smoking.

 Adding a marinade before cooking or a sauce while the meat is smoking will assist in keeping the meat moist, but this is completely up to you.